Real estate law: area of practice

 - A thorough understanding of the current law and regulations.

 - Attention to detail and meticulous drafting skills.

 - Good communication skills: complex legal arguments often need explaining to non-lawyers.

 Types of law practised in real estate departments

-TOM PEDDER is a partner in the real estate group at MACFARLANES LLP.
-He graduated from the University of Oxford in 1991 with a degree in earth sciences and geology.
+CLARE BREEZE is a partner in the commercial real estate group at MACFARLANES LLP.
+She graduated from the University of Manchester in 1992 with a degree in modern history with economics.